Chapman Seminary offers Master of Divinity and Doctor of Ministry degrees.

 Chapman Seminary is committed to developing the spiritual, moral, and intellectual maturity necessary for effective leadership in the Church.
 The school has developed a variety of tools, both quantitative and qualitative, to assess the extent to which students are achieving the outcomes of the degrees they are pursuing.
 The faculty regularly reviews this assessment data to measure the effectiveness of Chapman’s programs and for planning further improvements.
 Chapman Seminary provides ample support to ensure student success.

-A recent survey of select data offers encouraging evidence of the integrity of our degree programs and the ability of our students to complete them in a timely manner:
+A recent survey of placement data offers encouraging evidence of the integrity of Chapman Seminary’s degree programs:

 Master of Divinity

-- 84% of graduates over the last ten years (2002-2012) were involved in vocational ministry within the first year after their graduation
+- 86% of graduates over the last twelve years (2002-2014) were involved in some kind of vocational ministry within the first year after their graduation

-- 76% of graduates from the last fifteen years (1997-2012) are currently involved in vocational ministry
+- 76% of graduates from the last twelve years (2002-2014) are currently involved in vocational ministry

 Doctor of Ministry

-- 100% of graduates over the last ten years (2002-2012) were involved in vocational ministry within a year after their graduation
+- 100% of graduates over the last twelve years (2002-2014) were involved in vocational ministry within a year after their graduation

 Accredited by the Commission on Accrediting of the Association of Theological Schools in the United States and Canada, and the following degree programs are approved: